Yamaha YZR-M1: 2004/2005

-With the traditional first race of the season at Suzuka off the list due to safety considerations, the 2004 season started at Welkom in South Africa.
-In a quite remarkable race, Rossi came through to claim the victory, not only silencing his critics but becoming the first man in history to win two GPs back to back with two different manufacturers.
-Rossi would go on to claim 8 more GP wins on his way to win the 2004 Championship, with a tally of 304 points.
+The traditional first race of the season at Suzuka did not occur because of safety considerations and so the 2004 season started at Welkom in South Africa.
+In a quite remarkable race, Rossi came through to claim the victory, not only silencing his critics but becoming the first man in history to win two GPs back to back with different manufacturers.
+Rossi went on to claim eight more GP wins on his way to win the 2004 Championship, with a tally of 304 points.
 Honda riders Sete Gibernau and Max Biaggi took second and third with 257 and 217 points respectively.

-The 2004 season would, therefore, unfold to give Rossi the opportunity he had sought; to prove that it was his talent rather than just the bike that had won him his championships.
+The 2004 season gave Rossi the opportunity he had sought: to prove that it was his talent rather than just the bike that had won him his championships.
 In so doing, he also achieved one of the great coups in the history of Motorcycle Racing.

 The YZR-M1 and Rossi partnership continued to dominate in 2005 when the Championship was won by a massive 147 point margin over Honda rider Marco Melandri in second place.
-The 2005 M1 was hailed by insiders to be a great race bike, it illustrated that Yamaha with input from Rossi had created a race bike to beat the others quite easily.
-Rossi would go on later to say that the 2005 M1 was the greatest bike he has ever ridden.
+The 2005 M1 was hailed by insiders to be a great race bike: Yamaha with input from Rossi had created a race bike to beat the others quite easily.
+Rossi later said that the 2005 M1 was the greatest bike he had ever ridden.